cc-archive/cc-cert-core/README.md

-# Creative Commons Core Certification
+# Creative Commons Core Certificate

-*CC-CERT-CORE v0.3 Feb 9 2017*

 This GitHub repository will be the canonical content for structure of the core units of Creative Commons certifications that will be incorporated into the three specialty offerings